Dokkedal/dcm2reg/docs/source/our_use_case.rst

 ..
     * Many edge cases e.g. missing secondary study - Jonathan

-The general hetereogeneity of the data also posed a challenge, since there were so many edge cases to consider.
+The general hetereogeneity of the data also poses a challenge, since there are so many edge cases to consider.
+Some patients do not have a CT-scan with RTSTRUCT-files at all, which consequently means none of the scans for that patient will be selected for conversion.
+This essentially causes any PET- and MR-scans to be dropped due to a lack of CT-scans with delineations.
+The opposite is also an issue.
+If there are several CT-scans with delineations, but no PET- or MR-scans, the selection program cannot be sure which of the CT-scans to choose, since this is usually done by comparing how many PET- or MR-scans relate to the individual CT-scans.

 * A lot of data and therefore slow running - solved in conversion by splitting process. - Jonathan
 * Noise limiting use of thresholding - Philip